sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/General Concept and Testing Flow.md

 * Inherit `UITest`.

-Thanks to `UITest`, your test class can use the [soft assertions] mechanism.
+Thanks to `UITest`, your UI tests not only handle the basic configurations, but also can benefit from using the [soft assertions] mechanism.

 [updateScreenshots]: https://github.com/sysgears/selenium-automation-bundle/blob/docs/docs/Commands.md
 [baseline mode]: https://github.com/sysgears/selenium-automation-bundle/blob/docs/docs/advanced/Baseline-Mode.md